-1100GTO-AE AND 1100GTO-AEL ABSOLUTE ENCODERS
+1600GTO-AE AND 1600GTO-AEL ABSOLUTE ENCODERS

-The Absolute Encoder option for the 1100GTO mount can be installed at the factory before shipping or installed later by the user.
+The Absolute Encoder option for the 1600GTO mount can be installed at the factory before shipping or installed later by the user.
 It provides absolute positioning information, eliminates periodic error and eliminates Dec. backlash.
 The encoders provide the ultimate in mount perfection.

-When the encoders are installed at the factory they are shipped with the encodrs turned on!
+When the encoders are installed at the factory they are shipped with the encoders turned on!

+Leave them on.
 There is no reason to ever turn them off!